rich-iannone/stationaRy/README.md

 Get meteorological data from met stations located all over the world.
 That’s what you can do with this **R** package.
 There are *LOTS* of stations too (29,729 available in this dataset) and many have data that go pretty far back in time.
+The data comes from the Integrated Surface Dataset (ISD), which is maintained by the National Oceanic and Atmospheric Administration (NOAA).

 ### Retrieving Met Data with a `station_id`